 [I should copyright that term]

 Lady Bird Johnson, then First Lady of the United States, was invited to Taliesin.
 It was during her whirlwind “Crossroads USA tour“.
 Olgivanna Lloyd Wright invited her, but the Crossroads USA tour went so quickly (7 states in 4 days), that she didn’t stay at Taliesin overnight.
-So, one First Lady got confused for another First Lady.
+So, one First Lady got confused with another First Lady.

 Todd later married Elizabeth Taylor.
 SO: Todd coming to Taliesin + (later-)wife = Todd’s later wife, Elizabeth Taylor, actually coming to Taliesin.